fitzterra/axpert-interface/README.md

 For now it only supports one inverter via the USB HID interface, but should be fairly easy to extend for multiple or parallel inverters.
-I don't have such a setup, so I;m not able to add support for it right now, but happy for PR's/MR's.
+I don't have such a setup, so I'm not able to add support for it right now, but happy for PR's/MR's.

-At the moment this is assumed to run in a Linux environment, so if you're on Windows, YMMV - happy to get PR's/MR's that will fix things in Windows, but only if it makes sense an not make it more difficult to support Linux.
+At the moment this is assumed to run in a Linux environment, so if you're on Windows, YMMV - happy to get PR's/MR's that will fix things in Windows, but only if it makes sense and not make it more difficult to support Linux.

 ## Requirements

-* Linux and probably MacOs?.
+* Linux (and probably macOS).
 Windows is not supported unless I get confirmations or MR's/PRs for Windows support.
 * Python 3.8+
 * An Axpert or Voltronix type Inverter.